 I DO NOT HAVE PAID ADVERTISERS ON MY BLOG.

-There no paid advertiser banners on my blog.
+There are no paid advertiser banners on my blog.
 That being said, I do participate in affiliate programs such as Booking.com, Agoda.com, and GetYourGuide.com.
-If visitors use the links on the website then I get a small commission from the company’s commission.
-I use all of these services so I use my own links as a “rebate” opportunity for me.
+If visitors use the links that may be in the articles then I get a small commission from the company’s commission.
 THE PRICES ARE NO DIFFERENT THAN IF YOU WENT DIRECTLY TO THE WEBSITE.

-I want folks to trust that my opinions are my own and not paid for advertisement.
+I want folks to trust that my opinions are my own and not paid for advertisements masquerading as an article.
 I believe the restaurants that I review are special and worth writing about.
 It’s my hope this disclaimer answers the questions folks might have about “what I’m getting from it.”.
 But if it doesn’t and you still have questions please feel free to reach out to me directly through the contact page.